SchmidtDSE/afscgap/README.md

 <br>

-#### Contacts
+#### People
-[Sam Pottinger](https://github.com/sampottinger) is the primary contact.
-Thanks to [Giulia Zarpellon](https://github.com/gizarp) and [Carl Boettiger](https://github.com/cboettig) for their contributions.
+[Sam Pottinger](https://github.com/sampottinger) is the primary contact with additional development from [Giulia Zarpellon](https://github.com/gizarp).
+Additionally some acknowledgements:

+ - Thank you to [Carl Boettiger](https://github.com/cboettig) and [Fernando Perez](https://github.com/fperez) for advice in the Python library.
+ - Thanks also to [Maya Weltman-Fahs](https://dse.berkeley.edu/people/maya-weltman-fahs), [Brookie Guzder-Williams](https://github.com/brookisme), and [Magali de Bruyn](https://github.com/magalidebruyn) for advice on the visual analytics tool.

 This is a project of the [The Eric and Wendy Schmidt Center for Data Science and the Environment at UC Berkeley](https://dse.berkeley.edu).
 Please contact us via dse@berkeley.edu.

 <br>